Bayesian Variable Selection For Survival Data Using Inverse Moment Priors: Methods

 Here, $\bm{\hat{\bfb}_\bfk}$ is the maximum a posteriori (MAP) estimate of $\bfbk$, $G_{\hat{\bfb}_\bfk}$ is the Hessian of the negative of the log posterior function,

 computed at $\bm{\hat{\bfb}_\bfk}$ and $k$ is the size of model $\bfk$.
 Finding the MAP of $\bfbk$ is equivalent to finding the minimum of $g(\bfbk)$.

-The details of computing the gradient and Hessian matrix of $g(\bfbk)$ are discussed in Section \ref{gradhess} of the Appendix.
-The gradient and Hessian matrix, described by equations (\ref{c4:loglikderv}) to (\ref{c4:priorhess}), are used to find the MAP, and to compute the Laplace approximation of the marginal probability of $\bfy$.

-We use the limited memory version of the Broyden-Fletcher-Goldfarb-Shanno optimization algorithm (L-BFGS) \citep{lbfgsref} to find the MAP.
+The details of computing the gradient and Hessian matrix of $g(\bfbk)$ are discussed in Section 1 of the \ref{suppA} \citep{supplement}.
+The gradient and Hessian matrix, described by equations (3) to (7) there, are used to find the MAP and to compute the Laplace approximation of the marginal probability of $\bfy$.
+We use the limited memory version of the Broyden--Fletcher--Goldfarb--Shanno optimization algorithm (L-BFGS) \citep{lbfgsref} to find the MAP.
 The initial value for the algorithm is $\hat{\bfb}_\bfk$, the MLE for the Cox proportional hazard model.

 Having all the components of formula (\ref{c4:posterior}), it is possible to define a MCMC framework to sample from the posterior distribution on the model space.
 A birth-death scheme, similar to that used in \citet{imomlogit}, could be used for this purpose.
 However, for computational reasons we use another stochastic algorithm to search the model space; this algorithm is described in the next section.